 As a speaker, he delivered the keynote at the 2014 Educational Theatre Association’s National Conference, the keynote at the 2015 KCACTF Region 2 festival, a public lecture on marketing the arts at Stockton State College in New Jersey, and has appeared on panels and led workshops at the KCACTF Region 1, 2 and 3 Festivals in 2016; the 2016 National Thespian Festival; 2015 Dramatists Guild National Conference; the 2015 Broadway Teachers Workshop; and at the 2015 New York International Fringe Festival, among others.

-In addition to consulting for arts organizations on management and communications, he is currently a monthly columnist for The Stage in London, and has contributed articles to American Theatre Magazine, The New York Times, The Wall Street Journal‘s “Speakeasy” blog, the Los Angeles Times‘ “Culture Monster” blog, The Guardian‘s “Guardian Culture Professionals” site, and HowlRound, the journal of the Center for Theatre Commons.
-Many of his blog essays from this site are cross-posted to The Huffington Post.
+In addition to consulting for arts organizations on management and communications, he currently writes a weekly column on U.S. theatre for The Stage in London.
+He has contributed articles to American Theatre Magazine, National Public Radio, The New York Times, The Wall Street Journal‘s “Speakeasy” blog, the Los Angeles Times‘ “Culture Monster” blog, The Guardian‘s “Guardian Culture Professionals” site, and HowlRound, the journal of the Center for Theatre Commons at Emerson College.
+Many of his blog essays from this site have been cross-posted to The Huffington Post.

-Howard is a native of New Haven CT, graduated from the University of Pennsylvania, and resides in Manhattan.
+Howard is a native of New Haven CT, a graduate of the University of Pennsylvania, and resides in Manhattan.